 My mother's mom and dad passed away.
 She currently has two siblings.
 We have registered the Will and it states that the proceeds from selling the home will be divided equally.
 Please explain the next steps for the sell of the home.
 Thank you

 If the property has already been distributed from an estate of the deceased owner to an heir of the estate, then that heir is now the owner and can sell it without any restrictions.
 However, if the property is still titled in the name of the deceased, then an estate has to be opened and...Read more »

 Your mother can only gift and transfer any property she owns if she is found to be competent to do so.
 This finding of competency is predominantly a medical decision and her treating physicians or a specialist such as a neurologist should evaluate your mother to determine if she is competent.
 If...Read more »

 A spouse is not required to leave any assets to a surviving spouse under his or her will.
-However, if a spouse is disinherited or left a nominal amount under a deceased spouse's will then the surviving spouse can elect against the deceased spouse's estate and receive one-third of the estate if the...Read more »
+However, if a spouse is disinherited or left a nominal amount under a deceased spouse's will then the surviving spouse can elect against the deceased spouse's estate and receive one-third of the...Read more »

 at the nursing home.
 She is still on private pay, but is running out of money quickly.
 With her permission, am I am to sell her car?
 If so, what do I need to know to benefit her the most?
 We live in Maryland.

 I presume that your aunt is single or if married her spouse is also in a skilled nursing facility so that there is a need to spend down her assets below $2,500 in order for her to qualify for medical assistance.
 If she is married and has a spouse is still living in the community, then certain...Read more »